aboutcode-org/clearcode-toolkit/README.rst

 ClearCode toolkit
 ===============================

-ClearCode is simple tool to fetch and sync all the ClearDefined data locally.
+ClearCode is a simple tool to fetch and sync all ClearlyDefined data locally.

 ClearlyDefined data are organized as deeply nested trees of JSON files.